PurdueRCAC/hands-on-with-anvil/challenges/Python_Conda_Basics/README.md

     $ conda config --append envs_dirs /anvil/project/<project>/<user>/conda_envs/anvil
     ```

-    > Note: On Anvil you can see your allocation with the `myproject` command as well as other locations with the `myquota` command.

     This will create a `.condarc` file in your `$HOME` directory if you do not have one already, which will now contain this new envs_dirs location.
-    This will now enable you to use the `--name env_name` flag when using conda commands for environments stored in that specific directory, instead of having to use the `-p /anvil/project/<project>/<user>/conda_envs/env_name` option and specifying the full path to the environment.
+    This will now enable you to use the `--name env_name` flag when using conda commands for environments stored in that specific directory, instead of having to use the `-p /anvil/project/<project>/<user>/conda_envs/anvil/env_name` flag and specifying the full path to the environment.
-    For example, you can do `conda activate py3711-anvil` instead of `conda activate /anvil/project/<project>/<user>/conda_envs/py3711-anvil`.
+    For example, you can do `source activate py39-anvil` instead of `source activate /anvil/project/<project>/<user>/conda_envs/anvil/py39-anvil`.

 &nbsp;